 - Médecins Sans Frontières, in addition to office roles, employs qualified doctors and midwives.

 - Engineers and technicians are also employed by many charities, such as Action Against Hunger.

-- Most charities will employ IT staff to keep their websites as functional and professional as possible.
+- Most charities will employ IT staff to keep their technology running smoothly.

-Should I apply for a graduate scheme or a graduate job in the charity sector?
+Do I want a graduate scheme or a graduate job in the charity sector?

 Some employers to consider for your graduate career in the charity sector

 - Cancer Research UK

 - Wellcome Trust